minad/consult/README.md

 ### Search

   * `consult-line` (`-symbol-at-point`, `-from-isearch`): Select from matching lines.
 Supports live preview and recursive editing.
 There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
   * `consult-grep`: **EXPERIMENTAL** Search in current directory.
-Grep is invoked asynchronously!
+Grep is invoked asynchronously, while you enter the search term.
+After having entered the search term for `grep`, enter a comma.
+The following input is used in order to use the *fast* Emacs filtering to further narrow down the list of found matches.
   * `consult-ripgrep`: **EXPERIMENTAL** Search in current directory.
-Ripgrep is invoked asynchronously!
+Works similarily to `consult-grep`.
-  * `consult-git-grep`: **EXPERIMENTAL** Search in current repository.
-Git-Grep is invoked asynchronously!
+  * `consult-git-grep`: **EXPERIMENTAL** Search in current git repository.
+Works similarily to `consult-grep`.
   * `consult-multi-occur`: Replacement for `multi-occur` which uses `completing-read-multiple`.